apchavan/ProtoSchool-Notes/README.md

       - In order to represent a CID as a compact string instead of plain binary (a series of 1s and 0s), the *base encoding* is used.

       - Multihash formatting and `base58btc` encoding enabled this first version of the CID, now referred to as Version 0 (`CIDv0`), and its initial `Qm...` characters remain easy to spot.
-An example `CIDv0` is, *QmY7Yh4UquoXHLPFo2XbhXkhBvFoPwmQUSa92pxnxjQuPU*.
+An example of `CIDv0` is, *QmY7Yh4UquoXHLPFo2XbhXkhBvFoPwmQUSa92pxnxjQuPU*.

    3.